SAP-archive/sample-yaas-repository/README.md

-This is a sample of repository with YaaS related project.
+This is a sample of a repository containing a YaaS related project.
 It contains all the necessary files and description that every YaaS project on GitHub should have.

 **Work for this repository is in progress**